 “Basically, if you’re looking to love somebody, you need to find the love in yourself first and pass that on.
 It’s really not about can’t, but about what you can do.
 I truly believe you can control where your head is at.
 I clearly have done that by pausing “American Cars,” because really, I couldn’t take any more of that song writing.”

 Ruggiero currently calls Saratoga home, where he lives with the youngest of his three beautiful and talented daughters and their cat, France.
-He is the proud grandfather of three.
 It is a home filled with love, creativity and music… a lifestyle that become his career.
 Though Marcus says he would never change it, he certainly didn’t choose this career path.
 It persisted until he surrendered.
-His plans are to follow this wonderful, magical, tumultuous road for as long as the music will have him… for as long as it causes his coffee to grow cold.
-He invites you to follow along.
+His plans are to follow this wonderful, magical, tumultuous road for as long as the music will have him… He invites you to follow along.

 “Life doesn’t have to be perfect to be Wonderful.” .....line from Song Of Gratitude, —Marcus Ruggiero